kathoef/jupyter-container-blueprints/README.md

 In the container execute `./jupyterlab.sh` to start JupyterLab.
 To access your notebooks via the containerized JupyterLab session, copy and paste the localhost URL into your local browser.

-## Disclaimer
+## Disclaimer/Notes

 To keep image sizes as small as possible one would actually not set up several conda environments, e.g. Python kernels, in a single container.
 Each kernel should rather get its own container.

-This Docker container was designed to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation.
-What is presented here is, however, rather meant as an exercise, and might not at all be ready/recommendable for productive use.
+However, this Docker container was designed to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation.
+It should be added, that what is presented here is rather an exercise, and might not at all be ready/recommendable for productive use.

 ## References